shukrat29/netflixGPT/README.md

 ### 🚀 Overview

 **NetflixGPT** is a modern and dynamic movie streaming web application built with **React.js**, integrated with the **TMDB API** and **OpenAI API**.
-It delivers real-time movie data, natural language search capabilities, and a smooth browsing experience—all packaged in a clean, responsive UI.
+It delivers real-time movie data, search capabilities, and a smooth browsing experience—all packaged in a clean, responsive UI.

 Deployed on **Firebase** for fast and scalable performance.